ORANGE STEWED CHICKENCourse: Meat, ChickenDifficulty: Moderate

-Here is a recipe to warm your kitchen and your tummy, a tender, fall-off-the-bone “stewed” chicken.
-It is delicious as is, on top of salad, with a grain, in tacos… you can use it as the base for another dish; lasagna, enchilada, casserole… If your pot (I use one of those enameled cast iron Dutch Ovens) is big enough, double the amount of chicken in the recipe and freeze the rest for another meal.
-I’m sure this recipe would also be great cooked in a slow cooker, or better yet, in your InstaPot!
+A recipe to warm your kitchen and your tummy.
+Tender, fall-off-the-bone “stewed” chicken.
+Delicious as is, or added on top of salad, in tacos, wrapped in a burrito… you can use it as the base for another dish; lasagna, enchilada, casserole… If your pot (I use one of those enameled cast iron Dutch Ovens) is big enough, double the amount of chicken in the recipe and freeze the rest for another meal.
+I’m sure this recipe would also be great cooked in a slow cooker, or InstantPot.

 2 Tbsp Olive Oil

 2 Carrots, chopped